aserebryakov/aserebryakov.github.io/_posts/2024-08-08-analysing-race-conditions-with-uml.markdown

 }
 ```

-In this program there two threads are spawned and each one increments
+In this program, two threads are spawned, and each one increments a non-atomic
-non-atomic counter in a loop.
-The result is somewhere between 100000 and
+counter in a loop.
+The result ends up somewhere between 100,000 and 200,000.
-200000.

-It is caused by race condition between threads because `counter++` isn't atomic
+This behavior is caused by a race condition between the threads because
-operation in general case.
+`counter++` is not an atomic operation in the general case.

-Now we will expose this race condition.
+Now, let's expose this race condition.

 ## UML it!

 ### Initial Representation

-Let's represent the code in UML sequence diagram.
-Taking into account that
-increment isn't atomic in our case we split it into several opetations on
-diagram.
+The UML sequence diagram of the code above might look like this:

 ```mermaid!
 sequenceDiagram